 Influence of non-taxed

-From 1995/1996 until 2010 the number of non-taxed units is reported by the FTA, but not for the years before.
+From 1995/1996 to 2010 the number of non-taxed units is reported by the FTA, but not for the years before.
 This means, we are able to quantify the influence of excluding the non-taxed based on the period from 1995/1996 to 2010.

-We therefore calculate here three Gini-time-series Figure 2.
-Excluding zeros leads to a dramatical drop of the gini-coefficient, which is not really surprising.
+We therefore calculate three Gini-time-series (see Figure 2 on the right).
+Excluding zeros leads to a dramatic drop of the Gini coefficient, which is not really surprising.
 On the other hand inequality is overestimated when assuming non-taxed tax units have zero taxable income.
-Rather we must assume taxable income for zeros lay between zero and the taxation threshold.
-We address this by presenting a third time-series, where we assume non-taxed to have a taxable income equal halve the threshold for single tax units (around CHF 8000).
-This results slightly lower, more realistic Gini -coefficients.
+Rather we must assume the taxable income for zeros to lie between zero and the taxation threshold.
+We address this by presenting a third time-series, where we assume non-taxed to have a taxable income equal to halve the threshold for single tax units (around CHF 8000).
+This results in slightly lower, more realistic Gini coefficients.

-Tax data vs Survey Data

-From the discussion in the data section we would expect differences between the income distributions from survey and tax data.
-Within the FTA data we observe zeros for incomes below the threshold to be liable for federal tax while survey data might cover this range.
-On the other hand we expect underreporting from both lowest percentiles and highest percentiles (middle class bias) within the survey data.
-Figure 4 (left) however reveals a more critical issue related to tax data, that is the median location of income compared to survey data.
-Although we try to measure similar concepts of income, survey data shows a median (93.000 CHF) more than twice as big as tax data (44.600 CHF).
-The issue here is clearly the assumptions of household composition.
-While survey data is likely to capture the correct household composition, tax data can only approximate households by using marital status.
-Splitting the data in married and unmarried tax units underpins this argument.
-From figure 4 we can see that married tax units (FTA data) and household with married couples (survey data) are better (but still not perfectly) comparable.
-Figure 4 (right) shows the expected shape difference between the two distributions: survey data has a bias towards the (median-adjusted) 80\% to 90\% percentile (of the FTA data distribution).
-Top percentiles are badly covered by survey data, suggesting that inequality measures based on survey data might underestimate inequality development that arises from changes in the incomes of the rich.
-Though, survey data can be of interest if one is interested in the lower 20\% of the income distribution.
+Before tax period 1995/1996 the FTA does not report on non-taxed, hence from then on it is only possible to assess inequality with taxed subjects.
+To get a feeling how well this group represents the population of Switzerland it is informative to consult estimations on taxed subjects as it is provided by Dell et al. (2007), who used census reports.
+According to their estimations the share of tax subjects represented in FTA Tax statistic drops from 94% in 1993/1994 to 13.7% back in 1933.
+It is questionable if analysis based on only a small fraction of the population is appropriate.

-Figure 3: Gini over time a) with/without equivalizing scale, b) different income definitions c)
+Figure 3: Inequality trends (a) using different inequality measures, b) using different income definitions, c) with/without equivalizing scale and d) including/excluding non-taxed

 Figure 4: Relative distribution over time, population and data source